tristonarmstrong/neo-triston/README.md

 ## The Install Script
 This script simplifies the process of migrating your Neovim configuration files to the standard `$HOME/.config/nvim` directory.
 It works on macOS, Linux, and even reminds you how much we hate Windows.
+> [!NOTE]
+> youll notice theres a ton of comments in the scripts..
+Thats mostly for me for future reference as well as for learning purposes

 ## How to Use